Verify out these turbine blade machining pictures:

 Subjects: Steam-engines

-Publisher: New York, J. Wiley &amp sons London, Chapman &amp Hall, restricted
+Publisher: New York, J. Wiley & sons London, Chapman & Hall, restricted

 Contributing Library: The Library of Congress